Politics of the United States: Elections

 As in the United Kingdom and in other similar parliamentary systems, in the U.S. Americans eligible to vote, vote for an individual candidate (there are sometimes exceptions in local government elections) and not a party list.
 The U.S. government being a federal government, officials are elected at the federal (national), state and local levels.
 All members of Congress, and the offices at the state and local levels are directly elected, but the president is elected indirectly, by an Electoral College whose electors represent their state and are elected by popular vote.
 (Before the Seventeenth Amendment was passed, Senators were also elected indirectly, by state legislatures.)
 These presidential electors were originally expected to exercise their own judgement.
-In modern practice, though, the electors are chosen by their party and pledged to vote for that party's presidential candidate, (however in rare occurrences they may violate their pledge, becoming what is known as a "faithless elector").
+In modern practice, though, the electors are chosen by their party and pledged to vote for that party's presidential candidate (in rare occurrences they may violate their pledge, becoming a faithless elector).

 Both federal and state laws regulate elections.
 The United States Constitution defines (to a basic extent) how federal elections are held, in Article One and Article Two and various amendments.
 State law regulates most aspects of electoral law, including primaries, the eligibility of voters (beyond the basic constitutional definition), the running of each state's electoral college, and the running of state and local elections.